-- restricts access to the activity - checked when starting activity - throw SecurityException if caller does not have required permission - service - restricts who can start, stop or bind to the service - receiver - restricts who can send broadcasts to the BroadcastReceiver - checked at delivery, after broadcast was sent - does not throw exception in case of permission failure permission label as parameter to the sending method
+- restricts access to the activity

+- checked when starting activity

+- throw SecurityException if caller does not have required permission

+- restricts who can send broadcasts to the BroadcastReceiver. - checked at delivery, after broadcast was sent - does not throw exception in case of permission failure permission label as parameter to the sending method (sendBroadcast)

 - restrict who can access the data

-- read and write permissions
+- ► read and write permissions

 - checked when performing operations(e.g. query, insert)